 The Magnus company is based in Hungary and they manufacture the eFusion in cooperation with Siemens.
 The first eFusion has made its maiden flight on April 11, 2016.
 Its performance is comparable to a Rotax 912s powered Fusion.
 Not much information is available on the company website.

 MagniX develops high power density electric motors to power aircraft.
 They envision open skies, allowing people to embark on journeys and packages to be delivered.
 Makes me wonder what we have been doing the last 100 years or so as air travel is doing just that.
 They also claim emission free.
-Well, where do they think the electricity is coming from to power these motors as renewable energy has a mere 1% share in the total energy production of the world.
+Well, where do they think the electricity is coming from to power these motors as renewable energy has a mere 2% share in the total energy production of the world.

 MagniX has equipped a deHavilland Beaver DHC-2 with their magni500 (560 kW / 750 hp) electric motor and battery pack.
 This model aircraft is being used by Harbour Air Seaplanes in Richmond, British Columbia Canada on short haul trips of around 30 minutes.
-The engine is derated to 450 hp drives a 4-bladed Hartzell propeller and the battery pack (filling the cabin of the prototype to its maximum weight) supplies the energy for the 15 min flight and has 25 min reserve.
+The engine is derated to 450 hp and drives a 4-bladed Hartzell propeller and the battery pack (filling the cabin of the prototype to its maximum weight) supplies the energy for the 15 min flight and has 25 min reserve.
 They also plan to convert the Otter to electric drive too, but then the motor will configured to supply maximum power.
 FAA certification is in the works.
 For more details see the website of Harbour Air.

-Is a company based in Israel developing a nine (9) place fully electric commuter style aircraft (Alice) with the looks of a shark.
-It is powered by three (3) engines, one at each wing tip and one in the tail, pusher style configuration.
-More information on their website.
+Israel Arlington, Washington and is developing a nine (9) place fully electric commuter style aircraft (Alice) with the looks of a shark in a tail dragger configuration able to fly 440 NM (+45 min IFR reserve) with a cruise speed of 220 kts.
+It is powered by three (3) engines each 354 hp (264 kW cruise), one at each wing tip and one in the tail, pusher style configuration.
+Its Li-Ion battery pack contains 920 820 kWh and weighs 3600 3720 kg, total MTOW is 5700 6668 kg.
+More information on the Eviation website.